 Election Fraud

-Computerized election fraud involves many types of interconnected fraud.
-On this page we provide information about several well-known forms of election fraud and offer positive solutions where possible.
+Computerized election fraud is complicated and involves many types of interconnected fraud.
+On this page we provide information about several forms of election fraud and offer positive suggestions where possible.

 Electronic Tabulators take physical ballots as input and produce "election results".
 The problem is, it's impossible to know exactly what the tabulator software is doing, and there is evidence that electronic tabulators can be programmed to manipulate elections.